captbaritone/webamp/docs/usage.md

 ### `onTrackDidChange(callback)`

 A callback which will be called when a new track starts loading.
-This can happen on startup when the first track sarts buffering, or when a subsequent track starts playig.
+This can happen on startup when the first track starts buffering, or when a subsequent track starts playing.
 The callback will be called with an object (`{url: 'https://example.com/track.mp3'}`) containing the URL of the track.

 Returns an "unsubscribe" function.